 One of the primary means of acquiring hbar and a mainnet account for use on the network will be through an exchange.
 Exchanges typically allow users to create an account on the Hedera mainnet, and transfer in an initial amount of hbar in exchange for some other coin or currency.
 Some of those exchanges supporting hbar can be found here.

 Users can also create accounts on the mainnet by visiting the Hedera Portal and creating a new profile.
-Please note that you will be required to complete a KYC process in order to do this and will be credited 5 hbars for your trouble.
+To complete receive a mainnet account you will have to verify your identity.

 Once you have joined mainnet, your account ID will appear on your home page: